interTwin-eu/dcnios/docpage/docs/03.- Sources/dcache.md

 - Folder of dCache where keeps an active listening.Required.
 - Statefile is the file that will store the state.
 Please, do not employ `dcache` as its name, as it may cause problems.
 Required.

-The dCache Source only works when the NiFi cluster is deployed with the image `ghcr.io/grycap/nifi-sse:latest`, is composed of:
+The dCache Source only works when the NiFi cluster is deployed with the image `ghcr.io/grycap/nifi-sse:latest`, consists of the following component:
 - ExecuteProcess
 - GetFile